-Toby never said it, but we all suspected he half-hoped to find a finger inside one of trout.
+Toby never said it, but we all suspected he half-hoped to find a finger inside one of those trout.

-Thankfully, they proved hard to come by.
+Thankfully, fingers proved hard to come by.

 The boys and their knives, however, did confirm one thing: The appetite of the lake trout is remarkable.
-They found bird legs, half-digested minnows, rusted lures, shrimp, and dragonflies.
+The boys found bird legs, half-digested minnows, rusted lures, shrimp, and dragonflies.
 One trout had BBs in its stomach.
 Another contained a slimy, partially-eaten piece of paper.
 Over time, the list grew: pinecones, leeches, clam shells, leaves, bones, moths.
 You get the idea.

 All summer Toby dredged up treasures from the deep depths of the lake and the voracious craw of his muse: The inimitable finger-eating lake trout.